Qubes-Community/Contents/docs/common-tasks/opening-urls-in-vms.md

 How to open URLs/files in other VMs
 ===================================

-This document describes how to open URLs and files in another VM.
-This setup particularly suits "secure" offline or firewalled VMs.

-Configuration samples are given throughout the document to show how to setup a flexible and powerful workflow, mitigating the long starting time and resource usage of dispVMs that often results in users not using them.
+Qubes' philosophy is to assume you are already compromised and to partition your work / data in a way that even if all your VMs are compromised the attack would still not be able to extract (any) information.
+This document describes how to implement such compartmentalization when opening URLs and files from "secure" offline or firewalled VMs.
+Configuration samples throughout this document show how to setup a flexible and powerful workflow, mitigating the long starting time and resource usage of dispVMs that unfortunately often results in users not taking advantage of them.

 Naming convention: